Loft Flooring & Boarding Installation

 StoreFloor is much lighter and faster than using timber to raise the loft floor and is a better insulator too - keeping your heating bills down.

-Joist cross-bracing is used to elevate the floor above the existing insulation by 100/175mm.
+Joist cross-bracing is used to raise the loft boarding above the existing insulation by 100/175mm.
 This method ensures the thermal insulation level is maintained and your U-Value is not compromised.

 It also provides protection against stress on the ceilings beneath.
 Full length timbers are used for additional strength.